IBM/spectrum-installs/conductor/2.4.1/README.md

 * __install-host.sh__: Installation script (Install all the components on current host).
 * __install-cluster.sh__: Cluster installation script (Install all the components on all hosts and create Instance Groups).
 * __postinstall-host.sh__: Post-installation script (Define rc init script for Conductor and EGO sudoers on current host).
-* __update-SSL-host.sh__: Script to update SSL self-signed certificates and keystores to include all hostnames.
+* __update-ssl-host.sh__: Script to update SSL self-signed certificates and keystores to include all hostnames.
 * __create-user-environment.sh__: Create user environment (user id, Anaconda instance, conda environment and Instance Group with Spark 2.4.3 and Jupyter notebook).
 * __prepare-airgap-install.sh__: Script to download required files before doing an airgap installation.
 * __forceuninstall-host.sh__: Uninstall Conductor on current host (stop EGO services, stop EGO on the current host and delete *BASE_INSTALL_DIR*).